Giving feedback

 The top of the panel shows two counts: new events since the last time you ran the refinement flow, and total events ever recorded.
 New grows as you feed back and resets when you run the flow.
 Next to the counts is a Suggest improvements → button that opens the refinement dialog.

-The same button appears on the Profile page in its own card, right next to your profile text.
+The same button (with the same suffix logic) appears on the Profile page in its own card, right next to your profile text.
 Either trigger opens the same flow.

 The general comment input